Children's Disability Network Teams

 We work with families to make a positive difference, despite the challenges that can come with disabilities.
 We offer specific medical and clinical services for children from birth and all through the life cycle.

-In 2021 Children's Disability Services reconfigured under the new model of Progressing Disabilities Services.
-The CRC is a lead agency in CHO 7, 9 and 5.
-They lead five teams in Clontarf, Clondalkin, Balbriggan, Swords and Waterford.
+The CRC is a lead agency in the following five areas in Clontarf, Clondalkin, Balbriggan, Swords and Waterford.

 Progressing Children's Disability Services Program